vmeetx/www-v2/src/constants/MarkdownFiles/posts/2025-05-20-JSeditor-updates.md

 still cannot learn text-based coding effectively.
 The JavaScript-to-MusicBlocks conversion feature will enable them to better transition between visual block-based programming and textual JavaScript coding.
 This promotes a deeper understanding of programming concepts and has kids learn them more effectively.

-With the step by step debugger, kids will better understand what exactly each line of code that they write does.
+Even more important than learning how to code is learning how to problem solve.
+Debugging and problem solving skills provide kids with the knowledge to overcome problems of any kind, not just in programming.
+With the step by step debugger, kids will learn how to break a problem down, and identify where problems are and track them.

 ### JavaScript to Music Blocks
 The JavaScript to Music Blocks feature is fairly simple as an end product: implementing the ability